AhmedElbendaryRmadan/Airflow-DAG-project/README.md

 Output: Random number between 1-1000 saved to random.txt
 Operator: PythonOperator

-🔧 Technologies Used
+🔧 Technologies Used:-
 Apache Airflow
 Python 3.x
 Bash
 SQLite (for other DAGs in project)

 👨‍💻 Author